 Aptitude Section - MICAT Syllabus

 This is a section that is somewhat similar to other MBA Entrance Exams.
-While it does not have a clearly defined syllabus, the major topics can be achieved quite easily.
+While it does not have a clearly defined syllabus, the major topics can be identified quite easily.
 The Verbal Ability section contains three main topics:

 The Quantitative Aptitude and Data Interpretation section in MICAT contains:

-The General Awareness section is extremely vast and can contain the questions on both Static GK and Current Affairs.
+The General Awareness section is extremely vast and can contain questions on both Static GK and Current Affairs.